Ensure Your Devices Are Able To Connect Smoothly

 |impC001-aus||Bands 3, 5, 8, 28||UMTS bands 1, 5, 8||N/A|

-Note The impC001 is not currently able to connect via WiFi or Ethernet.
+Note The impC001 is not able to connect via WiFi or Ethernet.

-An impC001-based device may still need be configured by BlinkUp even if it is not connecting by WiFi.
+impC001- or imp006-based device may still need be configured by BlinkUp even if they are not going to connect by WiFi.
 This is in order to activate it, ie. be authorized to access the Electric Imp impCloud.

 Both groups of settings are enabled by default, but can be disabled: for example, if you wish to apply proxy settings but not add static IP address information.
 The ‘Static IP’ section requires the entry of an IP address, netmask, gateway address and at the address of at least one DNS serve, all in quad numeric form, eg. 192.168.0.1.
 You will not be able to proceed until you have entered this information (or disabled the settings by toggling the ‘Assign static IP address switch).
 The ‘Proxy’ settings page requires a server address and a port number at minimum.